CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Network-Inventory.md

 netq show cl-resource acl [ingress | egress] [around <text-time>] [json]
 ```

 Use the `egress` or `ingress` options to show only the outgoing or incoming ACLs.
-Use the `around` option to show this information for a time in the past.

 This example shows the ACL resources for all configured switches: